2026 Farm Share

 About Our CSA

-This seventh year of our CSA Farm Share program allows you, our valued customer to make a commitment to our farm that allows us to thrive by providing much needed capital early in our season.
+This year of our CSA Farm Share program allows you, our valued customer, to make a commitment to our farm that allows us to thrive by providing much needed capital early in our season.
 In return for your patronage, we commit to providing you and your family with the freshest, healthiest foods, and hopefully, a little farm knowledge as well.
 Community Supported Agriculture (CSA) is a mutual commitment between a farm and a community of supporters that provides a direct link between the production and consumption of food.
 Supporters provide an integral part of a farm's yearly operating budget by purchasing a share of the season's harvest before it is grown.
 Each CSA share member, has made a commitment to help support our farm and mission, while also sharing in some of the risks we face every growing season and sharing in the bounty we hope to achieve with every crop.
 Members’ payments help cover costs for seeds, water, equipment maintenance, labor, etc. In return, the farm provides, to the best of its ability, a healthy supply of fresh seasonal produce throughout the growing season.
 At Old Tavern, our goal is to deliver an additional 15-20% value over what you paid each week.
 Our unique CSA Farm Share provides fresh and highly nutritious food to our surrounding community.
 The general public purchases a share and comes to either the farm or the Richmond drop-off point throughout the season to pick-up their share of produce and fruit.
+This year will be the end of our CSA member compost program.
+We will have buckets loosely available to people who visit the farm, but we will not be bringing buckets to any of our off-site locations.
+A new addition to our CSA is the option to preorder items with your CSA box.
+We will have bulk produce, meat, cheese, dairy products, eggs, and more available on our online store for pre-order.
+We look forward to providing this new service to you and we hope you enjoy it.
 We have five share options available:

 2. Weekly Peak Share (peak season, 10 shares):